cbeck88/visit_struct/README.md

 ## Compiler Support

-**visit_struct** targets C++11 -- you need to have R-value references at least, and for the instrusive syntax, you need variadic templates also.
+**visit_struct** targets C++11 -- you need to have r-value references at least, and for the instrusive syntax, you need variadic templates also.

 **visit_struct** works with versions of gcc `>= 4.8.2` and versions of clang `>= 3.5`.
 It has been